husnain381a/url-shortener/README.md

 - Clean and user-friendly interface
 - Mobile responsive design
 - Fast and reliable performance
-- Totally free for everyone, no sign-up or payment required
+- Totally free for everyone, no payment required
 - Makes links cleaner and easier to share
 - Enhances user experience on websites and social media
 - Allows users to monitor click performance, devices, and locations